-- 1. Be straightforward and communicate clearly with workers about expected changes by taking the following steps: - Provide comprehensible explanations of the Al system's function, operation, goals, and benefits to workers overseeing, using, or otherwise affected by an Al tool. - Talk plainly to workers about any staffing changes and why those decisions are being made; if you are not replacing people, explicitly say that, and you will get better feedback from your workers on the new technology. - Make sure your communication doesn't include technology or business jargon.
+- 1. Be straightforward and communicate clearly with workers about expected changes by taking the following steps: - o Provide comprehensible explanations of the AI system's function, operation, goals, and benefits to workers overseeing, using, or otherwise affected by an AI tool. - Talk plainly to workers about any staffing changes and why those decisions are being made; if you are not replacing people, explicitly say that, and you will get better feedback from your workers on the new technology. - Make sure your communication doesn't include technology or business jargon.
 Explain all specialized terms if they must be used.
-Try and have a trusted leader on the frontline deliver these messages. - Provide adequate (at least 8 weeks) notice to workers and unions before deploying new technologies and include timelines for providing training, piloting, testing, and implementing new technologies. - Get feedback and collaboratively define productivity goals when adopting new technology.
-Develop strategies to meet those goals by: - Creating a system that encourages workers to anonymously ask questions (see the one-pager on Strategies for Worker Engagement), and
+Try and have a trusted leader on the frontline deliver these messages. - 2.
+Provide adequate notice to workers and unions (suggest 8 weeks or more depending on any applicable collective bargaining agreements) before deploying new technologies and include timelines for providing training, piloting, testing, and implementing new technologies. - 3.
+Get feedback and collaboratively define productivity goals when adopting new technology.
+Develop strategies to meet those goals by: - Creating a system that encourages workers to anonymously ask questions (see the Strategies for Worker Engagement in the Cheat Sheet), and - o Providing a structure so that workers can develop their own systems for improving performance, such as team socialization activities (workshops, team retreats).